 This Bismark donuts recipe makes golden, fluffy donuts filled with vanilla cream!
 They’re topped off with a simple chocolate glaze for an impressive and indulgent homemade treat.

-There are few things in this world as satisfying as a freshly made donut.
+• So tasty.
+There are few things that can compare a freshly made donut.
 There’s just something about biting through the crisp exterior and into the fluffy interior, that’s supremely satisfying.
 Do you agree?

 What Are Bismark Donuts?